joysticktv/joysticktv.github.io/streamer_support.md

 You are never required to request a payout.
 Though, the money is still yours, you have control over how you want to use it.
 The Joystick wallet allows you to use your funds to purchase tokens, subscriptions, or gifting subscriptions to other streamers.
 There are no fees or minimums to use funds in your wallet.

+The best part is when you make a purchase using your Joystick Wallet, 100% of the proceeds go to the other streamers you are supporting!

 For other questions or help, please email support@joystick.tv, or contact us on Discord.
-You can also visit our FAQ page for more info.
+You can also visit our [FAQ page](/faq) for more info.

 ## Taxes for U.S. Streamers